barrrricade/justjump/README.md

 source /path/to/jj.sh
 ```

 That's it!
-No compilation, no package managers, no dependencies (except fzf for fuzzy finding).
+No compilation or package managers needed.

 ## Requirements